Popov-Lab-UNC/DELi/docs/enumerator.rst

 .. code-block:: bash

-    deli enumerate library_def.json --output my_compounds.csv
+    deli enumerate library.json -o my_compounds.csv

 Python Usage
 ============

-To initialize the enumerator, you need to provide:
+To use Python instead of the command-line interface, you need to provide:

 1) A reaction workflow
 2) A list of building block sets
 3) An optional scaffold SMILES string